developer-zebra/developer-zebra-site/src/stagenow/5-0/smartprofile/index.md

 1. **Click "My LifeGuard Updates"** in the left-hand pane of the StageNow "<i class="fa fa-home" aria-hidden="true"></i> Home" screen:
 <img alt="image" style="height:400px" src="sn50_smartprofile_02.png"/>
 _Click image to enlarge; ESC to exit_.<br>

-In Below screen

-1) on clicking of icon beside to "+" icon will take user to Lifeguard profiles where only profiles related to that build number will be shown.

-2) Also there is no mention about "LifeGuard Profiles" page anywhere in document.

-3) clicking on icon beside to delete button shall open build selection page which will show only those builds which are greater than the build selected as per the stored data.

-4) Document does not also talk about "View  Lifeguard Profiles".

-5) Also document should talk about  numbers of profile created ("0 profiles in image").

 <br>
 2. **Click the cloud icon(s) of the desired image(s)** to begin download(s). **NOTE**: If the desired file is already downloaded (indicated by a "check mark" in the image files column), skip to the next step.<br>
 **`IMPORTANT:` Exiting the download screen cancels all current downloads**.<br>